-Protein family whose members act as "water channels" in animal and plant cells.
+Protein family whose members function as "water channels" in animal and plant cells.
 In mammals, aquaporins (AQP1) regulate the water balance of e.g. erythrocytes, kidney cells, keratinocytes and other cells.
-For example, an erythrocyte has about 200,000 water channels per cell.
-In the alveoli, such "channels" provide the liquid film necessary for gas exchange.
+An erythrocyte, for example, has about 200,000 water channels per cell.
+In the alveoli, such "channels" provide the fluid film necessary for gas exchange.
 Malfunctions of the aquaporins are responsible for diseases such as diabetes insipidus, atopic eczema, cataracts and glaucoma.
-Aquaporin-3 is increasingly expressed in atopic eczema.
-This would be one explanation for the disturbance of the barrier function in atopic patients.
+Aquaporin-3 is expressed more frequently in atopic eczema.
+This would be among others an explanation for the disturbance of the barrier function in atopics.
 Retinoids are also able to upregulate AQPs.

 ClassificationThis section has been translated automatically.

 - so-called common aquaporins

 - Aquaglyceroporins conduct water as well as small organic molecules such as glycerol or urea.

 You might also be interested in

 - Hara-Chikuma et al (2008) Roles of aquaporin-3 in the epidermis.
 J Invest Dermatol 128: 2145-2151.